etherscan-io/bitshares.foundation/_workers/2020-02-infrastructure.md

 	us.nodes.bitshares.ws
 	hk.nodes.bitshares.ws

 will be continuously operated within the description of the last worker.

-### **Distributed Network for Testnet Nodes**

-The deployed BitShares testnet node
+Furthermore, the deployed BitShares testnet node

 	testnet.nodes.bitshares.ws